FabioSCP0/Minesweeper-Using-Java-Swing/README.md

 # MinesweeperUsingJavaSwing

-Minefield game project developed using the observer project pattern and some java 8 technologies.
+Minesweeper game project developed using the observer project pattern and some java 8 technologies.
 To test the game, just download the complete project or the .jar file